CMC-AstroPi/Report/README.md

 ## Contributing

 Thanks for the help provided:
-- [ESA](http://www.esa.int/) for this wonderful initiative that allowed us to identify ourselves with two space explorers.
+- [ESA](http://www.esa.int/) for this wonderful initiative that allowed us to identify ourselves as two space explorers.
 - Our supervisor [Simone Conradi](https://github.com/conradis) for the support given.
 - [ITIS Mario Delpozzo](https://www.itiscuneo.gov.it/) for the opportunity it has given us.
 - [The MyWay Team](https://github.com/MyWay-AstroPi) for providing us with their data.